dlasagno/OpenProjectDesigner-ProgettoMaturita/README.md

 software will give to the user the ability to make WBSs and GANTTs of their projects.

 # Installation
-To install the software you have to install node.js, then run the following command:
+To install the software you have to install node.js, clone the repository from Github and then run the following command:

 `$ npm install`